JOB TITLE: Caseworker

 PLACE OF WORK: Home based

 The successful candidate will be highly organised and motivated.
 We are looking for somebody who has experience working in a remote team environment and is confident to work on their own as well as being a productive member of a team who is comfortable in contributing towards the success of the Services Team.
-We would welcome applicants who have demonstrable experience of working with older people and have knowledge of health and social care services across the region.
+We would welcome applicants who have experience of working in a health/social care field and those who have an employment and/or business advice background.
+We would welcome applicants who have significant experience of providing specialist benefits advice.

 Purpose of the Role: